 Lat 3° 7' 60S Long 142° 20' 60E Aitape is a small coastal town

-located on the north coast of New Guinea in Aitape-Lumi District in West Sepik Province (Sandaun Province) in Papua New Guinea (PNG).
+located on the north coast of New Guinea.
 To the west is Vanimo and Hollandia (Jayapura).
 To the east is Tadji and Wewak.
 Borders Aitape Harbor to the north.
 Prewar and during the Pacific War located in the Territory of New Guinea.
 Today located in the Aitape-Lumi District of West

 Sepik Province in Papua

 New Guinea (PNG).

 Aitape was a small town with an assistant district office, sub district office, native jail, administration store, Patrol Officer (Kiap) office and native hospital.
 A coastal road spanned from east to west.

 American missions against Aitape